Blood sausage: Malaysia

-In Penang or other northern states, pig blood curd (known locally in Penang Hokkien as "too huet"; 豬血 (zhū xuě, pig's blood)) is usually served with the local street delicacy Curry Mee (curry noodles).
+In Penang or other northern states, pig blood curd (known locally in Penang Hokkien as "too huet"; 豬血 (zhū xuě, pig's blood)) is usually served with the local street-food specialty curry mee (curry noodles).
 It can also be mixed with some traditional Hokkien dishes as well.

 Philippines

-Blood sausage is known generically as longganisang dugo (lit. "blood longaniza") in the Philippines.
-A notable type of native pre-colonial blood sausage is pinuneg, which is composed of minced pork and innards in a pork casing made from large intestines that is prepared in the Cordillera Administrative Region of the Philippines.
+Blood sausage is known generically as longganisang dugô (lit. "blood longaniza") in the Philippines.
+A notable native, precolonial blood sausage is pinuneg, made from minced pork meat and innards in a casing of pigs’ large intestine, prepared in the Cordillera Administrative Region.

 Thailand

 In Thai cuisine sai krok lueat (Thai: ไส้กรอกเลือด) is a blood sausage (sai krok = sausage, lueat = blood), often served sliced and accompanied by a spicy dipping sauce.
 "Blood tofu" is simply called lueat (เลือด, blood) in Thailand.
 This can be used in many Thai dishes such as in noodle soups, Thai curries, or as an addition to certain rice dishes such as Khao man kai.